 For most of our stay there have been five large ships anchored out to our right (south) close to Port Kembla.
 Each day they seem to move position; they shift 90% or line up along the horizon and even do a 180% and face the opposite way.

 Here at Bulli we’ve been able to truly relax.
 The park isn’t full of families on holiday as I anticipated and I’ve been told most people go to the snow fields during the winter.
 That suits us fine.
 I’ve been taking lots of photos while daughter Sheridan relaxed with her knitting and reading.
 I managed to get the full moon rising over the water although I didn’t have time to use a filter or tweak the camera settings.
 We were watching the sun set with all the changing colours on the water and in the sky.
-I looked up and saw this bright light onto the low bank of cloud surrounded by pinks and gold and thought it was the last rays of the sun playing some trick; the bending of light etcetera and then the moon rise out of the cloud with the light of the sun still in the sky and on the water but fading fast into those lovely blues you get before the light completely goes.
+I looked up and saw this bright light onto the low bank of cloud surrounded by pinks and gold and thought it was the last rays of the sun playing some trick; the bending of light etc., and then the moon rose out of the cloud with the light of the sun still in the sky and on the sea but fading fast into those lovely blues you get before the light completely fades.
 The moon was huge and so deeply golden because of the position of the sun.
 It was a matter of grab the camera and take the shot.
 Even though I didn’t have much time I’m pleased with these “on the spot” snaps.

 Sunday was our third full day here at Wollongong and my brother and sister-in-law took us to Bowral.
 You can read about our lunch at historic Milton Park in my next post.